intel/qpl/_sources/documentation/api_docs/c_concepts/c_compression_streams.rst.txt

 the decompressor, when using the ``NO_HDRS`` flag, can only parse literal tokens.
 So the compressor, when using ``NO_HDRS``, must use the ``GEN_LITERALS`` flag, otherwise the result would not be decompressed with the Intel QPL.

+If ``GEN_LITERALS`` flag is used for compression, then the pointer to the compression Huffman table must be non-null.
+Either it must point to a reserved memory area where the table be created in the case ``DYNAMIC_HUFFMAN``, or to already created table otherwise.

 Big Endian 16 Format